 Sometimes retinal thinning is so great that holes develop through the retina at the lesion.
 The vitreous is then able to move through the retina into the space behind the retina contributing to retinal detachment. that a full-thickness hole atrophies through the retina at the lattice lesion.
 The overlying liquefied vitreous has the ability to pass through the hole into the subretinal space and for 2% of patients, leads to "rhegmatogenous" retinal detachment.
 In this case the fluid is accumulating between the retina and the pigment layer (RPE).

-Patients are usually over 20 and rarely have symptoms, except for possibly noticing flashing lights (photopsia).
-Patients are more likely to have myopia.
-There seems to be no racial or sexual risk factor.
+Patients are usually over 20 and rarely have symptoms, except for possibly noticing flashing lights (photopsia), a sudden onset of eye floaters, or partial loss of peripheral vision.
+Patients often have myopia (nearsightedness).

 Daily juicing of organic vegetables and fruits.
 Our recipe to support retinal health is a combination of the following: ginger, garlic, parsley, leeks, beets, cabbage, carrots, spinach, celery, apples, grapes, raspberries, lemon, chlorophyll, wheat grasses - (not too much fruit).
 See more on juicing.